Go to integrated search

 Contents

-Visitation RightsNon-custodial parent's scheduled time with the childNegotiate schedules; protect against wrongful denial; address modification requests
+Visitation rightsNon-custodial parent's scheduled time with the childNegotiate terms; protect against wrongful denial; address modification needs promptly

-Supervised VisitationCourt-ordered third-party presence during parental contactChallenge necessity if safety concerns are unfounded; plan path to unsupervised contact
+Supervised visitationCourt-ordered third-party presence during parental contactChallenge necessity where safety concerns are unfounded; establish a path to unsupervised contact

 2. Procedural Posture and Filing Requirements